 Field Length: Set the length range.
 Supports Enumeration or Interval Setting.

-.Example of interval setting validation: The value domain range is from minimum value y1 to maximum value y2.
-Assuming the compared field is x, the final validation SQL is
+x in (3, 6, 9).Example of validation using an interval: The range is from the minimum value y1 to the maximum value y2.
+If the field to be compared is x, the final validation SQL statement is

-x >= y1 and x <= y2
+x >= y1 and x <= y2.

 Timeliness